(3S,4R)-3,4-dihydroxycyclohexa-1,5-diene-1,4-dicarboxylate dehydrogenase

-Thus, the two substrates of this enzyme are (3S,4R)-3,4-dihydroxycyclohexa-1,5-diene-1,4-dicarboxylate and NAD^{+}, whereas its 3 products are 3,4-dihydroxybenzoate, CO_{2}, and NADH.
+The two substrates of this enzyme are (3S,4R)-3,4-dihydroxycyclohexa-1,5-diene-1,4-dicarboxylate and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are protocatechuic acid, carbon dioxide, reduced NADH and a proton.

 This enzyme is a part of the terephthalate degradation pathway in bacteria.

 Family

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-CH group of donor with NAD+ or NADP+ as acceptor.
 The systematic name of this enzyme class is (3S,4R)-3,4-dihydroxycyclohexa-1,5-diene-1,4-dicarboxylate:NAD+ oxidoreductase.
 Another name in common use is (1R,2S)-dihydroxy-3,5-cyclohexadiene-1,4-dicarboxylate dehydrogenase.
-This enzyme employs one cofactor, iron.
+This enzyme uses ferrous iron as a cofactor.